 Team Move For Hunger is a national network of runners and walkers who make a commitment to turn their miles into meals.
-Members of Team Move For Hunger dedicate their performance in road races – from 5Ks to full marathons – to the 42 million Americans who are struggling to find their next meal.
-Since 2014, Team Move For Hunger has raised more than $200,000 to support our mission of mobilizing the relocation industry to reduce food waste and fight hunger.
-The funds raised by Team Move For Hunger will provide us with the resources to continue rescuing food during the moving process and will allow us to help hundreds of people from all across the country this year.
+Members of Team Move For Hunger dedicate their performance in road races – from 5Ks to ultramarathons – to the 40 million Americans who are struggling to find their next meal.
+Team Move For Hunger’s support provides us with the resources we need to continue rescuing food during the moving process and will allow us to help hundreds of people hold food drives in communities all across the country this year.
 Since 2014, Team Move For Hunger has raised more than $280,000 to support our programs…

 We are grateful for every athlete who laces up their sneakers for Team Move For Hunger.
 To say thanks, we award prizes to all of our top fundraisers.
 Hit your goals and get the gear!